wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 }
 ```

-Inside this callback function, the version number stored in the options table is compared to the default version number defined in the plugin file, using the PHP `version_compare()` [function](https://www.php.net/manual/en/function.version-compare.php).
+Inside this callback function, the version_compare() [function](https://www.php.net/manual/en/function.version-compare.php) compares the version number stored in the `options` table against the default version number defined in the plugin file.

 If the current version is lower than the default version, the table is updated.